Table of Contents:

-Selling an illegal software is much worse.
-For businesses or individuals who are caught selling pirated software, they can be fined as high as $250,000.
+Selling illegal software is much worse.
+Businesses or individuals who are caught selling pirated software, they can be fined as high as $250,000.
 Additionally, an offender can be jailed for up to 5 years in prison.
-And they’ll have a permanent record of felony.
+And they’ll have a permanent record of a felony.

 We will be outlining the different ways individuals and companies can protect themselves from software privacy:

 Always read the End User License Agreement, otherwise known as EULA, for each and every software program you purchase.
-The EULA provides you with the terms and conditions that governs the usage of a specific software.
+The EULA provides you with the terms and conditions that govern the usage of specific software.

 You’ll also be aware of the number of machines you can use the software on.
 The EULA will also let you know if you are permitted to create backup copies or not.
 For most software programs, you’ll need to accept this agreement before using them.

 Ensure that you buy original CD software programs from certified sellers.
-Genuine software have authentication markings and/or seals.
+Genuine software has authentication markings and/or seals.
 You can check the manufacturer’s website to know what the original marking looks like.

-Using an original software provide users with the ability to receive upgrades.
-When a software is upgraded, it doesn’t give a licensed user the right to copy, distribute, or sell the old version.
+Using original software provides users with the ability to receive upgrades.
+When software is upgraded, it doesn’t give a licensed user the right to copy, distribute, or sell the old version.
 An upgrade simply implies that the software has been improved.
 It ensures that the user continues to enjoy the reliability and quality assurance of the product.